colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 <img src="../images/artist_matrix_hash.png" width="50%">

-Each hash function defines an implicit shuffling order.
-As an exercise, for each hash function, iterate over the rows in the order that that hash function displays.
-For each column (artist) and each hash function store the index of the first-non zero element.
-Then to compute the Jaccard similarities, compare the stored values the same way we did before.
+Since each hash function defines an implicit shuffling order, we can iterate over the rows in that order.
+As an exercise, iterate the rows in the defined orders of each hash function.
+For each column (artist) store the index of the first-non zero element.
+Then to compute the Jaccard similarities, compare the stored values the same way we did before. [^min_index_diff]

+[^min_index_diff]: You may notice that the values that get stored are different from what we would store in the naive-min hashing algorithm, will this make any difference?

-The MinHash algorithm is essentially doing the same thing but in a more efficient way by just doing a single pass over the rows.
+The MinHash algorithm is essentially doing the same thing but in a more efficient way by just making a single pass over the rows.

 <!-- Now that we have the hash functions, we're finally ready for the MinHash algorithm: -->